Police Federation of Australia

 The Police Federation of Australia (PFA) is a peak police union body that represents the interests of Australian police officers.

 It was formerly registered under the Workplace Relations Act 1996 on 1 January 1998.
 The Canberra office was opened by John Howard, the then Prime Minister of Australia, on Tuesday, 16 September 2003.

 The members of each State, Territory and Federal Police Association/Union are members of the Police Federation of Australia, and the organisation was affiliated with the ACTU.
 The role of the PFA is to protect and promote the workings and interests of those police officers, should any requirement be needed for their representation.
 This is enacted by being the "National Voice of Policing."
 In 2007, Peter Alexander (the then President of the Police Federation of Australia) said the union represented 50,000 officers.
 As of December 2018, the PFA represented over 63,000 members nationally, which gives it the greatest density level of membership of any union organisation within Australia.

 In 2002 the CEO of the Police Federation of Australia, Mark Burgess, called for a national approach to tackling the problems of hand guns in the community "I think there needs to be a far greater cooperation and coordination between the Federal Government and the State and Territory Governments.
 We've said for some time it's unfortunate these things are finding their way into the country and then it's left to State and Territory police officers to clean up the mess and the carnage after they've been used."

 In 2005 the Police Federation of Australia supported the fears of the Australian Federal Police Association (AFPA), regarding industrial relations laws relating to Australian Workplace Agreements saying the laws could erode the integrity of police officers.
 The concerns were rejected by a spokesman for Workplace Relations Minister Kevin Andrews, saying state police would remain in the state systems, and that AFP staff would continue to be governed by their certified agreement.

 Office Bearers

-President - Mark Carroll (SA), Vice President - Ian Leavers (QLD), Vice President - Paul McCue (NT), Treasurer - John Laird (VIC), Chief Executive Officer - Scott Weber.
+President – Kevin Morton (PANSW), Vice President – Alex Caruana (AFPA), Vice President – Nathan Finn (NTPA), Treasurer – Wade Burns (PASA), Chief Executive Officer – Scott Weber.